AIDE-M/AIDE/README.md

 ## Where can I get it?
-As for now, you can get it only in [Telegram Group](https://t.me/aideremake).
+As of now, you can get it only in [Telegram Group](https://t.me/aideremake) or [Github Actions](https://github.com/AIDE-M/AIDE/actions).
 But when there will be completed version, it will be published in releases.

 ## Contributing
 Help in the development of AIDE-M by contributing new features or improvements.
 We will be glad.

+We also want to restore some java code to do it need to decompile the class using jadx or other decompiler tool.

 Fork this repository and contribute back using
 [pull requests](https://github.com/AIDE-M/AIDE/pulls).